makerdao/developer-portal/content/resources/documentation/smart-contract-modules/shutdown/the-emergency-shutdown-process-for-multi-collateral-dai-mcd.md

 description: To be be triggered as a last resort to protect the system and its users against a serious threat or to facilitate a Protocol upgrade
 group: smart-contracts
 components:
+  - esm
+tags:
   - emergency shutdown
-  - governance
-tags:
   - governance
 slug: the-emergency-shutdown-process-for-multi-collateral-dai-mcd
 contentType: documentation